 There is no document retention guideline that covers all nonprofits.
 Each organization should tailor its document retention policy to the specific state law requirements in which it operates (statute of limitations vary from state to state) and determine what records are relevant to its activities.

 The following are common recommendations from the National Council of Nonprofits and the American Institute of Certified Public Accountants relating to the length of time certain records should be maintained.
 Please note that this is not an all-inclusive list and is given only as a starting point for guidelines.

-In preparation for a potential Internal Revenue Service (IRS) audit, if you are uncertain as to what documentation supporting your nonprofit’s returns should be retained and the length of that retainage, please contact Rebecca Jackson at or your local Blue & Co. representative for guidance.
+In preparation for a potential Internal Revenue Service (IRS) audit, if you are uncertain as to what documentation supporting your nonprofit’s returns should be retained and the length of that retainage, please contact your local Blue & Co. representative for guidance.

-When the retention period of any particular document has ended, be sure to consider if there is a need for non-tax purposes, such as for grants, insurance purposes, creditor requirements or state agency obligations that may require the nonprofit to retain records longer than IRS requirements.
+When the retention period of any particular document has ended, be sure to consider if there is a need for non-tax purposes, such as for grants, insurance purposes, creditor requirements, or state agency obligations that may require the nonprofit to retain records longer than IRS requirements.
 Furthermore, consider if there are specific documents that should be retained which may hold historical value or valuable institutional memories that are specific to the organization.
-If the organization does determine a document can be disposed, be sure to erase, shred or destroy the document to ensure any confidential information cannot be reconstructed.
+If the organization does determine a document can be disposed of, be sure to erase, shred, or destroy the document to ensure any confidential information cannot be reconstructed.